bugsnag/bugsnag-cocoa/UPGRADING.md

 ```

 `event.device` is now a structured class with properties for each value, rather than an `NSDictionary`.
 `event.app` is now a structured class with properties for each value, rather than an `NSDictionary`.
+`event.errors` is now an array containing a structured class with properties for each `BugsnagError` value.
 `event.threads` is now an array containing a structured class with properties for each `BugsnagThread` value.

 #### Renames